KorugFlow/kato/kato/spec.md

 - Functions must be declared before they are called (compiler reads top to bottom)
 - Function calls must have parentheses `()`, even if there are no arguments
 - All code must be inside functions
+- inpt can only be used when declaring or assigning variables

 ## Errors